al-rodriguezm/nnr_probabilities/README.md

 # NNR and global probabilities estimation and analysis in peptides or protein fragments
-This module calculates global and NNR dependent probabilites in each peptide residue.
+This module calculates global and NNR conformation dependent probabilites in each peptide residue.

 First, workflow.sh bash script creates a workspace where results folder and dihedral angles .dat file  are generated.